-A 'Crazy Rich Asians'-Inspired Docuseries Is Coming To HBO Max
+'Crazy Rich Asians' Fans Are Going To Love This New Docuseries Coming To HBO Max

 Crazy Rich Asians is a work of fiction, but there are plenty of real-life stories to match the glamor and drama portrayed in the book and movie franchise.
 In fact, a Crazy Rich Asians-inspired docuseries is coming HBO Max, and will take a deep dive into those non-fictional stories.
 The new streaming service is set to launch in spring 2020, so there's still a bit of time before the new series drops, but that just means fans have extra time to prepare themselves for all the opulence that will be streaming soon.